Szazlo/Web-Dev-CA2/README.md

-# A 2d game made with JS for a university Web Development assignment.
+# 2D Top-down indie game in JavaScript
-Goal is the collect as many objectives as possible while getting chased by enemies.
+Goal is the collect as many objective items as possible while getting chased by enemies.
+Multi-level progression with difficulty increase each level.